nux219/NeuGuard/README.md

 # Pretrained models

-Here are the pretrianed models used for the work.
+We provide pretrianed models used for the work.
+Specifically, we upload the models trained using the proposed NeuGuard method for all three datasets, and we include both sorted and unsorted NN based attack models, respectively.

 The **pretrained models** can be download **[here](https://drive.google.com/drive/folders/1qjPOpicHpCoKcdmL2Iko5f7P6ho5MrIq?usp=sharing)**.